Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 for a label, without waiting to make explicit Monitor queries.

-It is also worth noting that the work required to monitor several versions of the same label scales sublinearly, due to the fact that the direct paths of the different versions will often intersect.
+It is also worth noting that the work required to monitor several versions of the same label scales sublinearly due to the fact that the direct paths of the different versions will often intersect.
 Intersections reduce the total number of entries in the map and therefore the amount of work that will be needed to monitor the label from then on.